hyperledger-archives/sawtooth-docs-archive/docs/core/1.0/app_developers_guide/no_sdk.md

----
-title: Development Without an SDK
+# Development Without an SDK
----

 *Hyperledger Sawtooth* provides SDKs in a variety of languages to abstract away a great deal of complexity and simplify developing